Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Data and Method

 \subsection{NLTE Payne model}

 We adopt \textit{The Payne} architecture \citep{Ting2019}, following its NLTE adaptation by \citet{Kovalev2019}.
 Recent scaling results \citep{2025OJAp....8E..69R} indicate that emulation accuracy improves predictably with training-set size, computing time spent for training, and neural network size; thus the achievable precision is set by resource and latency constraints.
-In this work, we require that a full per--spectrum fit (stellar parameters and 17 elemental abundances) complete within during around 10-20 seconds on a personal computer not equipped with GPU.
-Under this constraint, a compact Payne MLP offers a better accuracy-latency trade-off than heavier alternatives \citep[e.g. TransformerPayne;][]{Rozanski2025}, especially considering the fact that we can afford computation of spectral grid with hundred thousands of spectra.
+In this work, we require that a full per--spectrum fit (stellar parameters and 17 elemental abundances) \ns{is completed} within during around 10-20 seconds on a personal computer not equipped with GPU. \ns{This requirement is set such that we are able to fit spectra of several hundred (up to a several thousand) stars at high-resolution for each night of 4MOST observations.} Under this constraint, a compact Payne MLP offers a better accuracy-latency trade-off than heavier alternatives \citep[e.g. TransformerPayne;][]{Rozanski2025}, especially considering the fact that we can afford the computation of a spectral grid with hundreds of thousands of spectra.

 Our NLTE Payne is a four-layer multilayer perceptron (MLP).
-The input layer ingests 21 parameters: four fundamental stellar parameters ($\teff$, $\logg$, [Fe/H], $\vmic$), and the abundances of Li, C, O, Na, Mg, Al, Si, Ca, Ti, Cr, Mn, Co, Ni, Sr, Y, Ba, and Eu.
-Three fully connected hidden layers with 1024 units each and Sigmoid Linear Unit (SiLU) activations transform the inputs, and a final output layer, equipped with sigmoid activation, predicts continuum-normalised flux at 33\,375 wavelength pixels.
-This is the largest model that still satisfies our latency constraint.
-Training details and hyper-parameter optimisation strategy are provided in Appendix~\ref{app:payne_training}.
+The input layer ingests 21 parameters: four \ns{atmospheric} stellar parameters \ns{(effective temperature $\teff$, surface gravity $\logg$, metallicity [Fe/H], and micro-turbulent velocity parameter $\vmic$}), and the abundances \ns{that are core for 4MIDABLE-HR survey science \citep[][Bergemann et al. in prep.]{Bensby2019}} of Li, C, O, Na, Mg, Al, Si, Ca, Ti, Cr, Mn, Co, Ni, Sr, Y, Ba, and Eu.
+Three fully connected hidden layers with 1024 units each and Sigmoid Linear Unit (SiLU) activations transform the inputs, and a final output layer, equipped with sigmoid activation \ns{function}, predicts continuum-normalised flux at 33\,375 wavelength pixels.
+This is the largest model that still satisfies our latency constraint. \ns{We have opted for SiLU in middle layers and for sigmoid in the output layer activation functions, because according to our tests, these functions results in lower final losses of the network.
+Further training details, the test results testing different activation functions} and hyper-parameter optimisation strategy are provided in Appendix~\ref{app:payne_training}.